-The entries for the competition may be short stories, essays, poetry, scripts, one-act plays or selections from longer works.
+The entries for the competition may be any work of fiction: short stories, poetry, scripts, one-act plays or selections from longer works.
 Entries are limited to one prose and one poetry piece per student.
-Entries, along with an application form, should be sent to TWilder@hamdenlibrary.org or mailed to : Thornton Wilder Writing Competition 2901 Dixwell Ave.
-Hamden CT 06518 by February 2, 2018.
+Entries, along with an application form, should be sent to TWilder@hamdenlibrary.org or mailed to: Thornton Wilder Writing Competition 2901 Dixwell Ave.
+Hamden CT 06518 by February 8, 2019.
 Because of the expected volume of material, we would appreciate each teacher’s assistance as a preliminary screening agent.
-Please help us by posting the attached poster in your classroom, or making it available online.

 The prizes are:

 First Place, Prose $500 Second Prize, Prose $300 Honorable Mention $100

 The awards will be presented at a reception Thursday, May 2, 2018 at 7 p.m. in the Miller Library.
 Winning entries will be read to the audience.
 Teachers, families and the public are encouraged to attend.

 We look forward to your students’ participation in 2019.
 GOOD LUCK!

 About Thornton Wilder

 Thornton Wilder was born in Madison, Wisconsin in 1897.
 He studied at Oberlin College and Yale University and later became a teacher of literature and creative writing.
 Both a novelist and a playwright, he is considered one of the most important American writers.
 He won three Pulitzer Prizes: for the novel, The Bridge of San Luis Rey (1927), and for two plays, Our Town (1938), and The Skin of Our Teeth (1943).
 Another play, The Merchant of Yonkers (1939), which he rewrote as The Matchmaker, became the basis for the popular musical Hello, Dolly.